LoStack/LoStack/readme.md

     - Compatible with getHomePage!
 Services installed through the depot will appear on the getHomePage dashboard automatically.
     - WIP plugin system coming soon - will allow the community to write plugins that add new functionality to LoStack.
     - WIP API system coming soon.

-See the [LoStack-Setup](https://github.com/LoStack/LoStack-Setup) repo for a detailed setup guide.

 In order for your service groups to show up in LoStack, you must name and label them appropriately.
 This process is fairly simple, see the guide in the [LoStack-Depot](https://github.com/LoStack/LoStack-Depot) repo.